 Iowa farmers, of which some 97 percent are family-owned, have proven again and again that they can raise their yields, even in the erratic weather conditions we’ve all experienced in the past decade.
 Importantly, those production gains have not come at the expense of the environment.

 Instead farmers are stepping up to take on the challenge of improving the state’s water and reducing soil loss with tools like precision agriculture, biotech seeds, conservation tillage.
-Those tools allow farmers to target fertilizers and pesticides to keep crops healthy while protecting water and soil.
+Those tools allow farmers to target fertilizers and pesticides to keep crops healthy while protecting water quality and soil health.

 It’s been an ongoing environmental effort, and that’s not cheap.
 To improve the environment, farmers are putting a lot of skin in the game, according to a recent scientific poll conducted by Iowa State University.
 It showed Iowa farmers have invested as much as $2.2 billion in the past 10 years to make those conservation improvements.